zipCoder933/Xbuilders/README.md

 ## FIXED Bugs (watch out!)
 * I fixed a bug that prevented chunks from loading when blocks are set outside chunk voxel bounds
+  * IF YOU ARE USING BYTEBUFFERS FOR CHUNK DATA:
+    * Make sure that the chunkVoxels class prevents bytes from being written to the data if they are out of bounds

 ## TODO Optimizations and bufgixes